cloudfoundry/summit-hands-on-labs/na-2020/dev-and-ops-with-kubecf/README.md

 `KubeCF` is already installed for you in the GKE cluster as it takes approximately 15 minutes for the installation.

-Now, check if all the pods are in running status.
+Now, check if all the Cloud Foundry components (pods) are in running status.
 The database-seeder pod should be in complated status.

     watch kubectl get pods -n kubecf